-Ask yourself as many question as you can about the topic ans aswer them briefly.
-Since your goal is to get as many ideas as possible, you ask yourself wh–questions: that is, questions that begin with or include wh- words-what, which, why, where ,when how, who.
-And then you answer them.
+Ask yourself as many question as you can about the topic and answer them briefly.
+Since your goal is to get as many ideas as possible, you ask yourself wh- questions: what, which, why, where ,when, who, and (even though it doesn’t begin with a w) how.
+And then you answer those questions.

 In this form of brainstorming, you act as if you were a reporter interviewing yourself to find out what you know or think about a topic.
 However, just as in other brainstorming methods, it is not necessary to organize your questions or answers.
 Write your questions down in whatever order they come to mind.
-Also, spelling.
-Just write whatever come into your head.
+Don’t worry about spelling.
+Just write whatever comes into your head.

 - What is my job?

 - What was my old job?